rpolenthon/homemanagerAppModeKit/README.md

 Every time the app saves the homebridge config of a instance, this feature will be called.

+Before the interation the stopping feature is called and afterwards the restarting feature is called.

 `HMIVfileString` provieds the string of the config.

 `HMIVinstancePath` provides the path to the instance. (always ending with /)